fjvallarino/monomer/README.md

 ## Questions?

-If you aren't sure how something works or you have a usage question, feel free to open an issue!
+If you are not sure how something works or you have a usage question, feel free to open an issue!

 ## License